NATO Double-Track Decision

-The NATO Double-Track Decision was the decision by NATO from December 12, 1979, to offer the Soviet Union and Warsaw Pact a mutual limitation of medium-range ballistic missiles and intermediate-range ballistic missiles amidst the Soviet invasion of Afghanistan.
-In case of refusal, NATO planned to deploy more medium-range nuclear weapons in Western Europe after the Euromissile Crisis.
+The NATO Double-Track Decision was a decision by NATO made on December 12, 1979, to resolve the Euromissile Crisis involving the deployment of advanced Soviet and American missiles in Europe through the late 1970s to the early 1980s.
+The decision involved two "tracks", depending on the Soviet response.
+The first track would involve successful negotiations resulting in a treaty and failing that, the second track would involve the deployment of Pershing II and ground launched cruise missiles.
+Protests sprung out against the deployment of American weapons across the Western Bloc in Europe.

 Background

-The détente between the United States and the Soviet Union culminated in the signing of SALT I and Anti-Ballistic Missile Treaty (1972) and the negotiations toward SALT II (1979).
+The détente between the United States and the Soviet Union culminated in the signing of SALT I and the Anti-Ballistic Missile Treaty (1972), as well as negotiations toward SALT II (1979).
 Through these agreements, the two countries agreed to freeze the number of strategic ballistic missile launchers at existing levels, reduce the number of anti-ballistic missiles and not build more ground-based launchers.

-Along with the 1973 Agreement on the Prevention of Nuclear War these arms control measures caused European NATO members, especially West Germany to feel overlooked.
+Along with the 1973 Agreement on the Prevention of Nuclear War, these arms control measures caused European NATO members, especially West Germany, to feel overlooked.
 On 28 October 1977, Chancellor Helmut Schmidt gave a speech at the International Institute for Strategic Studies in London in which he condemned the threat posed to Western Europe by the SS-20 missiles being deployed by the Soviet Union in Eastern Europe earlier that year and publicly expressed a European concern that the strategic nuclear parity reduced the credibility of the American nuclear guarantee and exacerbated the military imbalance within Europe.
 The road-mobile SS-20 missile was capable of carrying up to three MIRV warheads and was more accurate than the previously deployed SS-4 and SS-5 missiles.

-The strategic nuclear parity between the United States and Soviet Union achieved through the SALT I, ABM and SALT II arms control agreements and development of new intermediate-range nuclear by the Soviet Union led to fears of "decoupling" among non-nuclear European NATO members.
+The strategic nuclear parity between the United States and Soviet Union achieved through the SALT I, ABM and SALT II arms control agreements, and the development of new intermediate-range nuclear missiles by the Soviet Union, led to fears of "decoupling" among non-nuclear European NATO members.
 According to Noel D. Cary, "unless America was unswervingly prepared to risk the sacrifice of one of its cities to save a German one, West Germany might be vulnerable to Soviet political blackmail."